WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 This kata is meant for _anyone_ out there in the world who wants to try it.

+Take your time to read this.
+Don't skim it.

 ### Check out the [Roadmap here](https://github.com/dschinkel/reactjs-fullstack-tdd-kata/projects/1)

 ## Support